dzhng/zod-gpt/README.md

 ### 🧑‍⚕️ Auto Healing

-By default, ZodGPT has a reflection based logic to automatically detect and heal any schema errors (e.g. if the function api is not being used correctly, if the schema has parse errors.. etc).
+By default, ZodGPT has logic to automatically detect and heal any schema errors via self-reflection (e.g. if the function api is not being used correctly, if the schema has parse errors.. etc).
 This means whenever these types of errors happen, ZodGPT will send a new message to re-ask the model to correct its own output, together with any error messages it gathered from parsing.

-The logic is simple but incredabily powerful, and adds a layer of reliability model outputs.
-I suggest leaving this flag set to true (its default setting), unless if token usage or response time is a blocking issue.
+The logic is simple but incredabily powerful, and adds a layer of reliability to model outputs.
+I suggest leaving this flag set to true (its default setting), unless if token usage or response time becomes a real issue.

 ### 📃 Text Slicing